moyukapp/moyuk-docs/docs/end-of-service.md

 # End of Service Announcement

-I regret to inform you that Moyuk will be discontinuing its service.
-I want to thank all users for their support and provide important information about the service termination.
+Moyuk has discontinued its service as of June 1, 2025, 00:00 UTC.
+I want to thank all users for their support during the service's operation.

-## Important Dates
+## Service Termination Details

-- **Service End Date**: June 1, 2025, 00:00 UTC
+- **Service End Date**: June 1, 2025, 00:00 UTC ✅ **Completed**
-- **Last Day for New Registrations and Creating New Apps**: May 17, 2025, 00:00 UTC
+- **Last Day for New Registrations and Creating New Apps**: May 17, 2025, 00:00 UTC ✅ **Completed**

-## What This Means For You
+## What Happened

-### Existing Users
+### Service Status
+- The Moyuk service was permanently discontinued on June 1, 2025
+- The database has been suspended and is no longer accessible
-- All user accounts and associated data will be permanently deleted on June 1, 2025
+- All data will be permanently deleted on June 30, 2025

+### Data Preservation
+If you urgently need any data that was stored in your Moyuk account, please contact me directly at hello@moyukapp.com.
+I will handle such requests on a case-by-case basis during this period.

+Please note that no further announcements will be made regarding the final data deletion on June 30, 2025.

+### Final Period
-- No new apps can be created after May 17, 2025
+- New app creation was disabled after May 17, 2025
-- Existing apps will continue to function until the service end date
+- Existing apps continued to function until the service end date of June 1, 2025
-- Please save any app code you wish to keep before the service end date by copying it from the app editor
+- Users had the opportunity to save their app code by copying it from the app editor

-### Data Handling
-- All user data will be permanently deleted on June 1, 2025
-- This includes:
-  - User accounts and profiles
-  - Apps and their associated data
-- I recommend backing up any important code before the service end date

-## Why The Service is Ending
+## Why The Service Ended

-I have made the difficult decision to end Moyuk for several reasons:
+I made the difficult decision to end Moyuk for several reasons:

-1. **Resource Allocation**: I need to focus resources on other projects
+1. **Resource Allocation**: I needed to focus resources on other projects
-2. **Maintenance Burden**: The ongoing maintenance requirements have become unsustainable
+2. **Maintenance Burden**: The ongoing maintenance requirements had become unsustainable
-3. **Market Changes**: With the rise of AI technologies, there has been a decrease in demand for this specific service
+3. **Market Changes**: With the rise of AI technologies, there was a decrease in demand for this specific service

-## Frequently Asked Questions

-### Can I still use my apps until the end date?
-Yes, all existing apps will continue to function normally until June 1, 2025, 00:00 UTC.

-### How can I save my app code?
-To save your app code:
-1. Open each app in the editor
-2. Copy the TypeScript code
-3. Save it to your local machine
-Please do this well before the service end date.

-### What if I have questions not answered here?
-Please contact me at hello@moyukapp.com with any additional questions or concerns.
+## Thank You

+I sincerely thank everyone who was part of the Moyuk community.
+Your support and engagement made this project meaningful during its operation.

 ## Contact Information

-If you have any questions about the service termination, please don't hesitate to reach out to me at hello@moyukapp.com.
+If you have any questions about the service termination or need access to your data, you can reach out to me at hello@moyukapp.com.

-I sincerely thank you for being part of the Moyuk community and apologize for any inconvenience this may cause.